Annapurna Base Camp Trek Difficulty

 Different routes are available to reach Annapurna Base Camp, depending on individual preference.
 Some people go through Poon Hill, that route takes longer, but it’s worth it.
 The views are amazing, especially at sunrise.
 It also helps your body adjust to the altitude.

-Others take a shorter trail, especially people on a tight schedule.
+Others take a short Annapurna Base Camp Trek, especially people on a tight schedule.
 It’s more direct, but the climbs feel steeper and hit harder, especially if you’re not used to the elevation.

 Trekking Experience